MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_btrees.md

 either an RxXdfData data source object or a character string specifying the ‘.xdf’ file for storing the resulting node indices.
 If None, then no node indices are stored to disk.
 If the input data is a data frame, the node indices are returned automatically.
-If rowSelection is specified and not None, then outFile cannot be the same as the data since the resulting set of node indices will generally not have the same number of rows as the original data source.

 ##### write_model_vars

-logical value.
+bool value.
 If True, and the output file is different from the input file, variables in the model will be written to the output file in addition to the node numbers.
 If variables from the input data set are transformed in the model, the transformed variables will